The Natural History Highlights of Trinidad and Tobago

 Overview

 Blue Waters Inn is a small, 38-room hotel nestled in a secluded horseshoe bay in the quiet north-eastern end of the island, with a beautiful sandy beach plus 46 acres of wildlife-filled tropical gardens.
-The hotel benefits from friendly service and pleasant, well-kept rooms, each with air-conditioning, ceiling fans and (for most) sea views and a patio to enjoy.
-Rooms with extra beds and presidential suites are also available.
+The hotel benefits from friendly service and pleasant, well-kept rooms, each with air-conditioning, ceiling fans and sea views from every room.
+Some have a private balcony overlooking the beach, others have a private patio area.

 Blue Waters Inn offers safe swimming and excellent doorstep snorkelling and diving on reefs featuring over 70 species of coral as well as turtles, eagle rays and manta rays.
 There are hummingbird feeders and nature trails through the forest at the back of the property where many birds can be seen including rufous-vented chachalaca, Trinidad motmot and orange-winged parrot.

-The Captain’s Table restaurant serves a freshly updated menu including delicious locally caught fresh seafood as well as a selection of Caribbean and western cuisine.
+The restaurant, Aqua, is situated on a deck right on the beach, a superb setting for a Caribbean dinner.
+A freshly updated menu including delicious locally caught fresh seafood, as well as a selection of Caribbean and western cuisine, is wonderfully prepared and cooked.
 On certain days a BBQ with a steel drum band performance is offered.

-The well-stocked bar serves a wide range of cocktails and beverages as well as snacks with wonderful sea view backdrop.
-Free Wi-Fi with good signal is available throughout the communal areas.
+The well-stocked bar serves a wide range of cocktails and beverages as well as snacks with a picture perfect, sea view backdrop.
+Free Wi-Fi is available throughout the communal areas.

 Other facilities include a games room, tennis court, infinity pool and Jacuzzi, TV and tea and coffee facilities in the lobby, dive centre, sun loungers, currency exchange and a safety deposit box.

-Little Tobago, the island’s largest bird sanctuary, is only a few minutes away by boat and half an hour away is St Giles Island, the southern Caribbean’s largest seabird colony.
+Little Tobago, with its impressive bird sanctuary is only a few minutes away by boat, where red-billed tropicbirds and magnificent figatebirds can be found.
+Half an hour away is St Giles Island, the southern Caribbean’s largest seabird colony.

 Swimming Pool